ArunMichaelDsouza/D_Pad/README.md

    NOTE : Make sure the "data" folder, the "MaximJava_api.pde" and "GUI.pde" files are present in the same
           folder where D_PAD.pde file is present.
 Also make sure that "Java" mode is enabled on the top right panel present on the Processing IDE window.
-This will launch the app on the computer.
+This will launch the app on the local computer.

    FOR ANDROID DEVICES -
    Select "Android Mode" from the top right panel in the Processing IDE.
 Before that you might need to setup your